-New Orleans Shrimp Creole is one of the most delicious dishes you'll find served throughout South Louisiana.
-Plump Gulf Shrimp simmered in a rich and tangy tomato-based sauce with tons of Creole seasonings and spices.
-Ladled over rice, this is comfort food with a Creole accent, that you can make at home.
-Here’s Sweet Daddy D’s no-angst way to make this delicious Creole recipe guaranteed to become an instant family favorite.
+New Orleans Shrimp Creole is one of the most delicious dishes you'll find served in New Orleans and throughout South Louisiana.
+Plump Gulf Shrimp simmered in a rich and tangy tomato-based sauce with tons of Creole seasonings and spices ladled over rice.
+Here’s Sweet Daddy D’s no-angst way to make this delicious Creole recipe at home.
+It's guaranteed to become an instant family favorite.

 This post is not sponsored, but you will find affiliate links on this page.
 As an Amazon Associate, I earn from qualifying purchases.
 The price you pay as a consumer does not change, but I may make a small commission based on your purchase.